pedronachtigall/CodAn/README.md

     ALTERNATIVE USAGE (predict CDS and UTR sequences and perform BLAST search  in specific DB to annotated predicted genes based on similarity): codan.py -t transcripts.fa -o output_folder -m model_folder -b blast_DB
     ```
-    - if any differente messages print at your terminal then you have troubles with the dependencies, try to re-install them.
+    - if any differente messages print at your terminal, you have problems with the dependencies, try to re-install them.

 - Ensure that the headers don't have symbols such as ":" or "|" or " "(space).